georgetmayorga/blog/_posts/2014-09-27-testing-and-stubbing-geocoder-gem.markdown

         sign_in_as user

+        expect(page).to have_text
-        expect(page).to have_text "Location: Cambridge, Massachusetts"
+          "Location: Cambridge, Massachusetts"
       end
     end

-I'm asserting that I'll have `Cambridge, Massachussetts` on printed on the page.
+I'm asserting that I'll have `Cambridge, Massachussetts` printed on the page.
 There are 2 parts to this process: setting, and lookup.

 ## Setting